-1 WHEREAS, the Howard County Public Safety Dispatchers Association 2 ("Association") and the County have reached agreement through a Memorandum of 3 Agreement (the "Agreement"), substantially in the form attached as Exhibit 1, that is 4 effective July 1, 2015 through June 30, 2016; and 5 6 WHEREAS, in accordance with Section 1.111(e) of the Howard County Code, the 7 County Executive is required to submit to the County Council for its approval all provisions 8 in collective bargaining agreements that are in conflict with Title 1 "Human Resources" of 9 the Howard County Code or the Employee Manual; and 10 11 WHEREAS, the members of the Association have ratified the Agreement, and the 12 Agreement includes provisions that are in conflict with Title 1 of the County Code or the 13 Employee Manual.
-14 15 NOW, THEREFORE, 16 17 Section 1.
-Be It Enacted by the County Council of Howard County, Maryland that, in 18 regard to the Agreement between Howard County and the Howard County Public Safety 19 Dispatchers Association, the County Council approves the attached Conflicting Provisions, 20 listed in Exhibit 2, as attached to this Act and incorporated herein, that are in conflict with 21 the provisions of Title 1 "Human Resources" of the Howard County Code or the Employee 22 Manual.
-23 24 Section 2.
-And Be It Further Enacted by the County Council of Howard County, Maryland 25 that the provisions of this Act shall apply beginning with the first pay date after July 1, 2015.
-26 27 Section 3.
-And Be It Further Enacted by the County Council of Howard County, Maryland 28 that this Act shall become effective 61 days after its enactment.
+1 WHEREAS, the Howard County Public Safety Dispatchers Association 2 ("Association") and the County have reached agreement through a Memorandum of 3 Agreement (the "Agreement"), substantially in the form attached as Exhibit 1, that is effective July 1, 2016 through June 30, 2018; and 4 5 6 WHEREAS, in accordance with Section 1.111(e) of the Howard County Code, the 7 County Executive is required to submit to the County Council for its approval all provisions 8 in collective bargaining agreements that are in conflict with Title 1 "Human Resources" of 9 the Howard County Code or the Employee Manual; and 10 WHEREAS, the members of the Association have ratified the Agreement, and the 11 12 Agreement includes provisions that are in conflict with Title 1 of the County Code or the 13 Employee Manual.
+14 15 WHEREAS, the Agreement includes the amount of compensation to be paid to 16 members of the Association during Fiscal Year 2017 (July 1, 2016 to June 30, 2017) and 17 Fiscal Year 2018 (July 1, 2017 to June 30, 2018); and 18 19 WHEREAS, the Agreement requires the payment by the County of funds from an 20 appropriation in a later fiscal year and therefore is subject to the multi-year provisions of Section 612 of the Howard County Charter that requires Council approval of the Agreement.
+21 22 23 NOW, THEREFORE, 24 25 Section 1.
+Be It Enacted by the County Council of Howard County, Maryland that in 26 accordance with Section 612 of the Howard County Charter, it approves the terms of the Agreement between Howard County and the Howard County Public Safety Dispatchers 27 28 Association, which shall be in substantially the same form as Exhibit 1 attached to this Act.
+29 30 Section 2.
+And Be It Further Enacted by the County Council of Howard County, Maryland that the County Council hereby endorses and ratifies the County Executive's signature and 31